alex-cplee/alex-cplee/README.md

 I am currently seeking a career in data analytics, ultilising my research, writing, data analysis and coding skills to provide technical and analytical supports for decision-making processes in the public and commercial sectors.

+*currently working on my project @UWA so any updates here will be pushed back!

 #### My core data analysis and visualisation skills: